crumplecup/bentoncounty_gistools/docs/index.rst

 ===================================================

 Function definitions are in :doc:`bentoncounty_gistools` or :doc:`modules`.
-Check out the :doc:`usage` section for further information.
+Check out the :doc:`basic_use` section for further information.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   usage
+   intro
+   install
    basic_use